acroscarrillo/MinimalScientificDocs/docs/src/index.md

 │── Manifest.toml    # your docs enviroment
 │── Project.toml
 ```
-Let's start with the contents of `/docs/make.jl`, arguably the most important file of this project:
+Let's start with the contents of `/docs/make.jl`, arguably the most important file of this project.

-bla bla bla
+Blab lbalb a

 ### Hosting it in GitHub